 Where the design community meets.

-Stockholm Product designer Joined about 7 years ago
+Stockholm Product designer Joined over 8 years ago

 It's almost 3 years since I launched my side project Franklins Weekly - my hip hop newsletter, playlist and blog.
 To celebrate that, I've changed the design and flow to sign up for the newsletter.